C24IO/SM-E2E-CHZAR/README.md

     1. Select the instance that has the name of our Cloud9 instance.
     2. Select the Root device and navigate to the volume thats attached to this disk
     3. Once the EBS volume is selected we go to Actions and select Modify Volume and change the size to 32 GB and click Modify
+    4. Wait for the volume size to reflect the new size of 32GB, then reboot the EC2 instance.
+    5. Go to the terminal of Cloud9 instance and see if the size is now 32GB.

 2. Copy the repo - `git clone https://github.com/C24IO/SM-E2E-CHZAR.git`